ngi-nix/summer-of-nix/2023/report.md

 ## Goals for the next years

+Having overseen the 2023 program, participated in overcoming technical and organisational challenges, observed the 2021 and 2022 editions, and assisted with their evaluation, I recommend to further narrow the focus on key strategic objectives in the following years.
+Assuming that a high-level goal of the NGI0 program is to enable viable participatory alternatives to proprietary offerings, we have to set good examples demonstrating competitive quality – and find ways to do this repeatably, independent of particular individuals, and with very limited means since those won't be available after public funding runs out.
+On the technical side this would mean for future program participants to work on providing great user and contributor experience in terms of configuration and deployment, with selected projects that will have the largest impact on the broader ecosystem, and where this is most likely to succeed within our budget constraints.
+On the organisational side it would mean to select such projects and find out under which conditions such success is more likely, and our program reports are part of that investigation.

-With the current grant agreements there is budget for another three iterations of Summer of Nix.
+With the current grant agreements in place, there is budget for another three iterations of Summer of Nix.
-The next periods should align with NGI0 program goals:
+The next periods should align with the explicitly defined NGI0 program goals:

 1. Operate the agile, effective and low-threshold funding mechanism of NGI0
 2. Attract, recruit and select the best possible projects to the program